Overview of the application process

 If your application is successful, you will be given either:

-• a sticker (called a vignette) that goes in your passport if you gave your biometric information at a visa application centre
+- an entry clearance sticker (called a travel vignette) that goes in your passport, if you gave your biometric information at a visa application centre

-The vignette or online immigration status information will show:
+The travel vignette or online immigration status information will show:

-If you get a vignette and you are coming to the UK for more than six months, you need to collect a Biometric Residence Permit (BRP).
-This can be done either before the vignette sticker expires or within 10 days of arriving in the UK, whichever is later.
+If you get a travel vignette and you are coming to the UK for more than six months, you'll need to collect a Biometric Residence Permit (BRP) when you arrive.
+This can be done either before your travel vignette expires or within 10 days of arriving in the UK, whichever is later.
 You can choose where to collect your BRP from during your application.
-Typically, for most new starters at the University this will be the central Post Office in Bath.
+Typically, for most new starters at the University, this will be the central Post Office in Bath.

 Right to work check